matt-FFFFFF/hassio-config/README.md

 # Home Assistant Configuration

 This is my Home Assistant configuration.

+More than a little inspired by [Mark Forth](https://github.com/mf-social).
+Thanks!